-Taller passengers in the rear will feel less pleased with the lack of headroom and the shallow side windows do make you feel a bit hemmed in.
-Cargo space is also compromised thanks to that curvy rear end and some shoppers may prefer a more traditional sedan layout for its increased practicality.
+The driver and front passenger should have no trouble getting comfortable in their seats; the side bolsters are supportive and there's plenty of head and legroom.
+Taller occupants in the back will be less pleased with the lack of headroom, and the shallow door windows do have you feel a bit hemmed in.
+Cargo space is also compromised due to that curvy rear, at only 13.2 cubic feet, and some shoppers may prefer a more traditional sedan layout for its increased practicality.

 Crashworthiness and safety reviews for the VW CC are about on par with the USA's current standards.
 Though it hasn't undergone review by the NHTSA at all, the IIHS's review of the Volkswagen CC turned out relatively well.
 Of the five evaluations the authority subjected the car to, it scored top results of Good for four, with the small overlap front: driver-side rated as Moderate.
 The 2017 CC has been subject to two major recalls since its debut, once for a faulty drivers-side airbag and again for having the incorrect head restraints installed during production.
 The car promises to deliver acceptable levels of reliability nevertheless.

 Driver-assists and protective measures are plentiful for how much the CC is sold for.
 There's a touchscreen that displays crisp images, which is tethered to a standard-fit rearview camera for easier maneuvering.
 The R-Line obtains forward collision signaling, autonomous emergency braking, and lane departure warning.